 Second, be willing for the person to leave.
 This is extremely important because the more you hang on to someone, the more that person will want to avoid you.
 Let the person go and don't fight to prevent the divorce.
 Fighting the divorce will have the person resent you, which is the exact opposite of the result you want to produce.

 The more you are willing to lose the person, the more you can create an environment of love, and this is the most important thing you can do if you want to save your marriage.

 How do I heal my hurt?

 To heal your hurt, take the focus off of your circumstances and focus on releasing the negative emotion that is being triggered.
 To do this, dive into your hurt and cry it as hard as you can.
+Feel it deliberately and purposefully.
 Feel it willingly like a child.
 Reach in, grab it, and pull it out.
 Feel the hurt of your circumstances and the deeper hurt of feeling worthless, not good enough, not worth loving, or whatever your issue is.

 When you lose a relationship, you can expect to have waves of hurt.
 Each wave of hurt is an opportunity for more healing.
 When a wave comes, dive into it and feel the hurt willingly like a child.
 Let it come and let it go.
 Do everything you can to get the hurt out of you.

 How do I let go of my resentment?

 When you resent, a major part of you closes down.
 Your walls of protection get stronger and you become more defensive in your other relationships.
 Resentment is very destructive.